jlacar/aoc2015/README-Day18.md

 ## Part 2

-This part adds a rule that the cells at the four corners of the grid are always on.
+This part adds a rule that the lights at the four corners of the grid are always on.
 Wanting to avoid duplication, I added a `transform` parameter to the `animate()` function.
 This would be used to decorate the grid with the four lit corners for `part2()`.
 I used an identity lambda as the default transformation so that it also worked without changing the call in `part1()`.

 See notes below for details of the refactoring.